-Magento and Salesforce are both popular and widely used customer relationship management service providing best E-Commerce platforms and are used for various tasks like application development, analytics, automation and other Software associated tasks.
+Magento and Salesforce are both popular and widely used customer relationship management services providing the best E-Commerce platforms and are used for various tasks like application development, analytics, automation and other Software associated tasks.

 In this article, we are going to compare the latest version and features of both platforms.

 Let’s discuss the key strengths of these platforms.

 - It is a Software as a Service based platform, it offers a fully managed (we can configure it on different levels) multi-tenant platform to platform maintenance.
 Servers, infrastructure, security

 - patching, upgrades etc., are all managed by Salesforce itself.
 Provides very strong merchandising facilities.